mehmetsozd/mehmetsozd/README.md

 ### <div align="center">I'm Mehmet Ozdemir, a full-time full-stack mobile/web developer 👨‍💻 working since 2022 🚀</div>

-- 🔭 I'm actively working on enhancing my knowledge in Laravel and React Native.
-I believe in continuous learning and staying up-to-date with the latest technologies.

-- 💞️ I'm looking to collaborate on...
-I would be delighted to collaborate on projects involving Flutter, React Native, or Laravel.
-Additionally, I can contribute to mobile app or web projects leveraging my experience in team leadership.

-- 🌱 I'm currently learning...
-I'm actively working on enhancing my knowledge in Laravel and React Native.
+- I'm actively working on enhancing my knowledge in Laravel and React Native.
 I believe in continuous learning and staying up-to-date with the latest technologies.
 <br/>